 - Multimodal interventions (targeting multiple aspects of physical and/or cognitive health, such as health education and exercise) are most likely to produce improvements (Park et al., 2011).

-- Participants play Bingocize® for one hour 2 times per week for 10 weeks OR
+- Participants play Bingocize® for one hour twice per week for 10 weeks OR

-- Improved lower/upper body strength, gait, balance, and range of motion
+- Improved upper/lower body strength, gait, balance, and range of motion

 - Improved knowledge of falls risk reduction and other important health topics

 Recommended pre-participation forms include Pre/Post Assessments and Attendance Logs.
 All forms and outcome measure instructions are available on the online training website.
 Certified leaders complete an evaluation of the training, and participants complete an evaluation of the program.

 - Upper body strength improved for both groups, F (1, 81) =11.40, p<.01, but the improvement was significantly greater for the experimental group (interaction), F (1, 81) =4.78, p=.03.